ABOUT/HISTORY – brief

 After a success running the Woodend Street Festival (Woomba) in 2008; the station commenced two-years of trials for match-day broadcasting of the Riddell District Football Netball League from 2009 to 2010; the first live broadcasts ever conducted in the history of the competition.

-The station was supported by local businesses and with the help of Hanging Rock Winery (supplier of the player of the day award); a team led by Ken Helmore, Doug McIver, Chris Yeend and Gary Mathews paved the way for weekly match-day calling that changed the culture of the RDFNL, Highlands FM and the Macedon Ranges Community for the better.
+The station was supported by local businesses and with the help of Hanging Rock Winery (supplier of the player of the day award); a team led by Geoff Murray, Ken Helmore, Doug McIver, Chris Yeend and Gary Mathews paved the way for weekly match-day calling that changed the culture of the RDFNL, Highlands FM and the Macedon Ranges Community for the better.

 This was only the beginning as the station featured outside broadcasts of the Daffodil Arts Festival in Kyneton; recordings for the Woodend Winter Arts Festival; Anzac Day Ceremonies; and the calling of Twenty/20 cricket in the Gisborne District Cricket Association; bringing all events to life like never before.